Hello and welcome to the Ash Green Forest School page!

 On this page you will find information about what Forest School is and regular updates from our Forest School sessions.

-I am currently completing my Level 3 Forest School Leader qualification with Staffordshire Wildlife Trust, which enables me to deliver weekly Forest School sessions in school.
+I have recently completed my Level 3 Forest School Leader qualification with Staffordshire Wildlife Trust, which enables me to deliver weekly Forest School sessions in school.
 I believe that all children should have the opportunity to connect with the natural world around them.
 Being outside in a natural environment provides numerous learning and exploration opportunities, as well as having positive impacts upon our mental and physical health.

 I hope you enjoy browsing this page and if you would like any further information about Forest School please contact me via the school office or email, thanks Miss Cushion. email: firstname.lastname@example.org